 Conservation Corps, one of President Franklin D. Roosevelt’s New Deal agencies designed to fight the Great Depression.

-Civilians manned the towers part time between March 1 and May 15 when conditions were likely for forest fires.
+Civilians manned the towers part time between March 1 and May 15 when conditions were most likely for forest fires.
 Occasionally,

-civilians would man these structures in the fall
+civilians would man these structures in the fall if conditions merited it.

 by aerial surveillance and modern technology.